Ski Patrol Training: 5 days in total (3 Days at Glenmore Lodge & a weekend at a Resort in the ski season)

 Basic life support, mountain craft, avalanche awareness, navigation, ski area safety, patrol management, customer care, casualty management, casualty report forms and logbooks.

-Due to a lack of snow in December over the last couple of years, we have changed the format of this year’s Ski Patrol Course: there will be a 3 Day Residential Course at Glenmore Lodge in December & a non-residential weekend at a resort during the ski season.
+Due to a lack of snow in December over the last few years, we have recently changed the format of the Ski Patrol Course: there will be a 3 Day Residential Course at Glenmore Lodge in December & a non-residential weekend at a resort during the ski season.
 There will be a minimum of 8 candidates required for the course to run.
 You are required to take ski/snowboard equipment to both elements of the course as there is a dry slope at Glenmore Lodge that will be utilised.

 Note - In the Log Book there is a sample programme – the content of the course remains the same but the daily structure will be different.

-If you wish to arrive early on the Sunday night, Glenmore Lodge offer B&B for £41.50 (in a twin room) or £60 in a single room.
-This can be booked direct by calling 01479 861256.
+If you wish to arrive early on the Tuesday night, please contact Glenmore Lodge direct on 01479 861256.

 If there is snow at Cairngorm the trainers may decide to utilise this for some practical elements of the course & any lift passes required will be an additional cost on the day.